 Many organizations want loyal customers–and may have invested in rewards programs or other strategies.
 These approaches are solid first steps, but companies must do more.
-They should invest in closed-loop alerting (CLA) programs to reach out to and retain customers who have had less-than-satisfactory experiences.
+They should adopt closed-loop alerting (CLA) programs to reach out to and retain customers who have had less-than-satisfactory experiences.

 Why is proactive management of unhappy customers important?
 Research from ThinkJar reveals that 67% of customers who churn cite poor experiences as a top factor in their defections.
 And ThinkJar notes that 91% of dissatisfied customers just leave without raising concerns to the company.

 Every customer complaint or low survey response is an opportunity.
 When a company puts closed-loop alerting software and practices in place to identify unhappy customers proactively, they can restore relationships with at risk customers.
 These companies have processes that empower frontline managers to reach out directly to customers who leave poor survey responses–to understand concerns and remedy them, as appropriate.

 As an added benefit, organizations can learn whether the concerns that customers have are one-off issues–or systemic problems that need focused attention.
 Customer-savvy companies ensure that they close-the-loop internally as well–so that those employees responsible for subpar interactions can learn and grow.